aerographql/documentation/source/_posts/tutorial/middleware.md

 * We use the **@Middleware** decorator to tag this class as a Middleware
 * We implement the BaseMiddleware interface.

-> The BaseMiddleware take a Generic parameter that represent the type returned by the middleware.
+> The BaseMiddleware interface take a Generic parameter that represent the type returned by the middleware.

 Let's have a look at the signature of the **execute** function:
 It's take four parameters.